yellowmessenger/documentation/docs/platform_concepts/growth/customalerts.md

 ![image](https://hackmd.io/_uploads/rkY0iWzv0.png)

 :::note

+- Alerts are supported only for reports created using **custom queries**, not native queries (i.e., queries directly using SQL).
+This limitation arises from the nature of the PostgreSQL database.
+- The report must include a count aggregation with a count visualization for the alert functionality to work.
-If you change the existing visualization, the set alert will be disabled.
+- If you change the existing visualization, the set alert will be disabled.
 You can create a new alert.

 :::

 ----